-IWA was initially developed by Microsoft as an authentication mechanism for their .NET based IIS servers.
 However, neither Java nor the server applications that host Java web applications (like Tomcat) have native support for IWA.
-There are several third party libraries which provide the ability of enabling the IWA for the Java web applications.
-Here are some of those libraries:
+There are several third-party libraries that provide the ability to enable the IWA for Java web applications.
+Following are some of those libraries:

-- JCIFS – JCIFS is an open source library that had been commonly used few years ago for IWA authentication of Java web applications.
-However this library is no longer maintained and it is not recommended to use because of security flaws.
+- JCIFS is an open-source library that had been commonly used for IWA authentication of Java web applications.
+However, this library is no longer maintained and it is not recommended to use due to security flaws.

-- Tomcat IWA – This is tomcat's implementation of IWA.
-However this is not fully completed yet.
+- Tomcat IWA is Tomcat's implementation of IWA.
+However, this is not fully completed yet.

-- SPNEGO – SPNEGO is an open source library.
-It uses Java Authentication and Authorization Service (JAAS) for the authentication.
+- SPNEGO is an open-source library. which uses Java Authentication and Authorization Service (JAAS) for authentication.

-- WAFFLE – WAFFLE is also an open source library.
+- WAFFLE is also an open-source library.
 It can be configured easily to use with the Java web applications.